okpalaChidiebere/reactnd-wittr/README.md

 - With the nature of service workers, you can check the **update on reload** checkbox if you want the service worker to be more developer friendly instead of user friendly if you want to see all recent css, or js changes on your site right away.
 If not it will be added to the waiting sw queue and not load the new updates until
   - navigate to a page or website not controlled by that service worker and navigate back to the pervious page controlled by the service worker
   - or you close that tab and open a new tab
 - Once your service worker is registered, you app becomes offline first!.
 You can confirm this by navigating to the Network Tab and open the Throttling dropdown which is set to No Throttling by default.
-Then select **offline** you will see that the page loads! 😁 I don't not matter what network you choose slow fast or custom that page loads.
+Then select **offline** you will see that the page loads! 😁 It doesn't not matter what network you choose slow fast or custom that page loads.
 - See this [doc](https://www.browserstack.com/guide/how-to-perform-network-throttling-in-chrome) to learn how to add custom network speeds in chrome dev tools

-## Updating the sw.js file

-- Anytime you update the sw.js file like adding a new response to cache or build your app make sure to change the cacheVersion `STATIC_CACHE_NAME`.
-In our code we already handled deleting the old cache or keeping list of cache we wants

-## DownSide to using Service Worker during development on React

-- When you update your scss or the updated js file code in the src folder generates without `[es-lint]` warning or errors, there is a `hot-update` GET request that is made which the sw caches and reloads your app to see the new changes; it basically bypass the cache and loads all new js files again. **hot-update** GET request only happens when you update css files and not regular js files inside the `/src` folder
-- If you want to see the new changes made to the **/src** folder **make sure your js file compile without warnings or errors or else you will not get those js changes right away**.
-You will have to shift-refresh the page yourself and bypass the cache; like `shift` `command` `r` especially if its **an [eslint warning] error in the terminal**.
-The service worker caching is so good that even checking the **update on reload** checkbox in service worker dev tools does not work.
-That only will reload the new sw.js file updates and NOT your updates in the **/src** folders.
-This might be good or bad depending on ur needs. personally i don't have any problem with this
-- **Another important note:** If you make a change to the sw.js file and any js file(s) in the src folder, first save all the files in the /src folder, go and shift-refresh the page then finally save the sw.js file.
-This step is important if you don't want to fall into **service worker registration loop**
-- Sometimes in development you might run into call **service worker registration loop** 😭😱; just unregister the sw active and all pending sw, then delete all caches and hot refresh the page and you should be good
+## Simulating Network types

+- To simulate offline, you can either that at the network tab in the dev tools where you select `offline` or you can close your front-end dev server and/or back-end dev sever
+- To simulate lie-fie, you can select `slow 3G` in the network tab
+- To simulate online, is basically starting all servers and selecting `no throttling` in the network tab
+- You can add your custom network.
+See this [article](https://www.browserstack.com/guide/how-to-perform-network-throttling-in-chrome)

 ## Caching Response